Amir-manzouri/Stretching-of-myocardial-sample/README.md

 ### 3. Fiber Angle Deformation (`Fiber_angle.py`)

-This script simulates biaxial stretching of a unit cube with a defined fiber direction.
-It stretches the cube to 1.25 in both x and y directions and applies active contraction along the fiber direction.
+This script simulates the biaxial stretching of a unit cube with a defined fibre direction.
+It stretches the cube to 1.25 in both the x and y directions and applies active contraction along the fibre direction.

 Key features:
 - Implements biaxial stretching
-- Incorporates fiber orientation at a specified angle
+- Incorporates fibre orientation at a specified angle
-- Calculates stresses and strains in both reference and fiber coordinate systems
+- Calculates stresses and strains in both reference and fibre coordinate systems
 - Computes nodal forces for the deformed geometry

 ## Usage

-To run any of the scripts, ensure you have Python and NumPy installed.
+To run any scripts, ensure you have Python and NumPy installed.
 Then, execute the desired script: